kishorkrishnak/sonify/README.md

 ## Features

+- Search tracks, albums, artists and playlists.
-- Play full audio tracks.
+- Play full audio tracks, albums, playlists.
-- Control playback (play, pause, volume, etc).
+- Control playback (play, pause, volume, change track etc).
+- Follow and unfollow playlists and artists.
+- Add or remove tracks and albums from your library.
 - See your recently played tracks,top artists and genres.
-- Follow and unfollow playlists and artists.
-- Add or remove tracks from your library.
 - Change the device in which you are currently playing.
-- Search tracks, albums, artists and playlists.

 ## Try it out